 Lastly, I think being a mom absolutely — you know, you grow a lot of patience, but I think also the ability to look at a situation and not automatically overreact.
 That comes with a maturity.
 I think parenting has done a lot of that for me.
 Because you think about when you have your first child, anything and everything they do is very dramatic.
 Sometimes, it can be very overwhelming like, oh my gosh, they ate the crayon!
 You’re gonna call poison control.
 To — or at least for us — by the third you are like, just clean it off!
 And you approach things differently.

 So, I think it has given me a ton of patience.
 And then, the ability to not overreact to situations and really assess something.
 Take a step back and have an absolute more measured response than I would have in the past.

 OUTRO COMMENTS: There’s no doubt that juggling parenting and advancing your career is demanding and, sometimes, exhausting.
 Thank you, Sally Deitch, for that insight on how working moms can navigate both of these roles.

 We’d also like to again thank this episode’s sponsor, Ontrak.

 Again, I’m your host, Kadesha Smith, CEO of CareContent.
-We help health systems reach their target audiences through digital marketing that focuses on the right content.
+We help health systems reach their growth goals through digital strategy and digital content.

 Look for more episodes of Next Up at modernhealthcare.com/podcasts, or subscribe at Apple Podcasts, Google Podcasts, or your preferred podcatcher.
-Thank you for listening.
+Thanks so much for listening.